 With cardboard scratchers, it’s really the shape and size that you need to be conscious of.

-*I don’t recommend the wave-shaped ones.
+*I don’t recommend the small wave-shaped cat scratchers.
 My cats still use them a bit, but when they step onto the lower side, the higher side pops up off the ground.
 This sometimes deters them from scratching on it.

 These scratchers will last a long time, while looking beautiful in your home.
 They’re big enough to become your cat’s favorite spot to nap!
 And they’re sturdy enough to be the perfect place to scratch in order to get a good stretch.